[Up] [Next] [Index]

 Let A be a finite dimensional nilpotent associative algebra over a finite field.
 This package contains an implementation of the methods in Eic07 which allow the determination of the automorphism group Aut(A) and a canonical form Can(A).

-The automorphism group is given by generators and it represented as a subgroup of GL(dim(A), F).
+The automorphism group is given by generators and is represented as a subgroup of GL(dim(A), F).
 Also the order of Aut(A) is available.

 A canonical form Can(A) for A is a nilpotent structure constants table for A which is unique for the isomorphism type of A; that is, two algebras A and B are isomorphic if and only if Can(A) = Can(B) holds.
 Hence the canonical form can be used to solve the isomorphism problem.

 Computational approaches have been used to investigate the modular isomorphism problem.
-Based on an algorithm by Roggenkamp and Scott RS93, Wursthorn Wur93 described an algorithm for checking the modular isomorphism problem; that is, he described an algorithm for checking whether two modular group algebras FG and FH are isomorphic.
-This algorithm has been implemented in C by Wursthorn and has been used applied to the groups of order dividing 27 without finding a counterexample, see BKRW99.
+Based on an algorithm by Roggenkamp and Scott RS93, Wursthorn Wur93 described an algorithm for checking the modular isomorphism problem; that is, he described an algorithm for checking whether two modular group algebras Fp G and Fp H are isomorphic, where G and H are finite p-groups.
+This algorithm has been implemented in C by Wursthorn and has been applied to the groups of order dividing 27 without finding a counterexample, see BKRW99.
+The implementation of Wursthorn appears lost, but is in any case not publicly available.

 This package contains an implementation of the new algorithm described in Eic07 for checking isomorphism of modular group algebras.
-It is based on the fact that the Jacobson radical J(FG) is nilpotent if FG is a modular group algebra.
-Hence the automorphism group and canonical form algorithm of this package apply and can be used to solve the isomorphism problem for modular group algebras.
+It is based on the fact that the Jacobson radical J(FG) is nilpotent if FG is a modular group algebra for G a finite p-group and FG is isomorphic to FH if and only if the radicals J(FG) and J(FH) are isomorphic.
+Hence the automorphism group and canonical form algorithm of this package apply and can be used to solve the isomorphism problem for modular group algebras of finite p-groups.
+Note that in this setting the Jacobson radical of the group algebra FG equals its augmentation ideal.

-The methods of this package have been used to check the modular isomorphism problem for the groups of order dividing 36 and 28 (Eic07) and for the groups of order 29 (EKo11).
+The methods of this package have been used to study the modular isomorphism problem for the groups of order dividing 36 and 28 (Eic07) and for the groups of order 29 (EKo11).
+It was later used to study also groups of order 37 and 56 (MM22).

 A nilpotent quotient algorithm

-Given a finitely presented associative algebra A over an arbitrary field F, this package contains an algorithm to determine a nilpotent structure constants table for the class-c nilpotent quotient of A. See Eic11 for details on the underlying algorithm.
+Given a finitely presented associative algebra A over an arbitrary field F, this package contains an algorithm to determine a nilpotent structure constants table for the class-c nilpotent quotient of A, i.e. the algebra A/Ac+1.
+See Eic11 for details on the underlying algorithm.

 Kurosh Algebras